 - Refer children and families to services in the community for ongoing support and harm prevention

-- Supervise children on legal orders granted by the Children’s Court.
+- Administer protection orders made by the Children’s Court.

 Mandatory reporting of child abuse